KevinVan720/slide_puzzle/README.md

 Designing an app that works well on different screen sizes and with different themes is not an easy thing to do.
 I need to pay attention to issues like widget overflowing and low contrast between text and the background, etc. The animation when you hover or press the buttons also took a lot of time to design as I want to give people the feeling that they are interacting with real-world material.

 There are also some visual effects flutter doesn't support out of the box.
 For example, inset shadows and rounded rectangles with different border widths.
 They are implemented in the [animated_styled_widget](https://pub.dev/packages/animated_styled_widget) package.
-However, things like crossfades between images and colored backgrounds are still missing for now.

 The puzzle solver which is using the iterative deepening A*(IDA*) algorithm also took me quite some time to get it right.
 The performance is not so great since I am using the standard Manhattan heuristic.
 Moreover, the compute() method doesn't actually work on the web which blocks the UI when solving the puzzle.
 In order to speed up the calculation, I record all the moves that transform the puzzle from the initial state to the current state, then rewind part of those moves until the run time of the IDA* algorithm is reasonable.
 This approach may not give you the optimal solution but consistently reduces jank on the web.